TihiMihi/CM-Lennard-Jones-ProjectB/README.md

 the physical state or system parameters with default values for a solid

-Main asks for trajectory file name user input which is also automated to name file as
-'output.xyz' in the case of no user input
+Main asks for a base file name user input to make the output file names which is automated to construct file names using 'output' in case of no user input

 ### Format

+#### Input parameters:
+Number of particles
+Density
+Temperature
+Timestep
+Number of steps
+Output files base name

 #### Output files:
 ***Trajectory file***: label and positions of